jaquedreyer/flutter-codelabs/my_favorites_app/README.md

 - [ ] Favorite the word you like
 - [ ] Review favorited words on the favorite page
 - [ ] Remove a favorited word
-- [ ] The application is responsive to different screen sizes

 ## Installation